chaos-polymtl/lethe/doc/source/tools/automatic_launch/automatic_launch.rst

 Lasy as we are, we want to automatically generate multiple copies of the cylinder case, but change the parameter file so the boundary condition imposing the inlet velocity is different for each case.

-You will need all these files from the `2D flow around a cylinder example <https://lethe-cfd.github.io/lethe/examples/incompressible-flow/2d-flow-around-cylinder/2d-flow-around-cylinder.html>`_:
+You will need all these files from the 2D flow around a cylinder:

 - ``cylinder.prm``
 - ``cylinder-structured.geo``